How to Become an ER Nurse

 ER Nurse Licensure and Certification

-You must have an RN license to become an ER nurse and maintain your license by participating in continuing professional education.
-Each state requires its own unique continuing education or licensing requirements.
-Registered nurses should check with their state’s nursing board for approved in-person or online continuing education providers.
+To become an ER nurse, you must have an RN license and maintain it by participating in continuing professional education.
+Each state has different requirements.
+Nurses should check with their state’s nursing board for approved in-person or online continuing education providers.

-Unlike a license, certification is not legally required to practice ER nursing, but employers may require it for employment or for higher-level positions.
-Even if certification is not a requirement for a position, obtaining it can boost your career.
+Unlike a license, certification is not required to practice ER nursing.
+Still, employers may require it for advancement within the department.
+Even if certification is not required for a position, obtaining it can boost your career and knowledge after you’ve taken a few years to master ER nursing basics.

 While all ER nursing certifications focus on the knowledge and techniques of emergency treatment, these credentials vary based on the type of workplace and patient.
-For example, flight and transportation ER nurse certification focuses on stabilizing patients during emergency transportation, with relatively little equipment.
+For example, flight and transportation ER nurse certifications focus on stabilizing patients during emergency transportation with minimal equipment and support.

 Available certifications include: